Series · Terraform Agents · Chapter 5

 • Short-term / session — what the agent did in the current run and the last few runs.
 Conversation turns, tool calls, intermediate state.
 Schema-stable, low-latency, transactional.
 Goes in a relational database.

-• Long-term / semantic — embeddings of documents, prior outputs, and recall corpus.
+• Long-term / semantic — embeddings of documents, prior outputs, recall corpus.
 Hybrid lexical + vector search.
 Goes in a vector store.

-Layer 1: relational, RDS for PostgreSQL
+Layer 1: relational, RDS for PostgreSQL#

 1